-Some products have field-reversible doors to accommodate specific kitchen layouts.
+Some products have field reversible doors to accommodate specific kitchen layouts.
 Door reversals must be performed by qualified technicians.
 A second person is required.
-Safety Goggles must be worn to protect against spinning parts.
-A warranty is void if the following quidelines are not met.
+Safety goggles must be worn to protect from spinning parts.
+Warranty is void if the following guidelines are not met.

-- 1. The front grill and pull it towards you.
-Slightly lift up the front grill until it's top hooks unlock from the frame - 2.
+- 1. The front grill (a) must be opened before reversing the door.
+Grab the left and right bottom corner of the front grill and pull it towards you.
+Slightly lift up the front grill until it's top hooks unlock from the frame. - 2.
 Locate 3 screws (B) on the top left corner of the door frame and 3 screws (B) on the bottom left corner of the door frame.
 Remove these screws from the pre-drilled holes.
 They will be used to mount the door to the left door frame later. - 3.
-Locate the door switch tab on the top right door frame (a).
+Locate the door switch tab on the top right door frame (C).
 The tab is positioned to press on the door switch that controls the interior lights and evaporator fans.
-Once the door is reversed, the tab must be moved to the same location. - 4.
-Locate the door spring shaft on the top right corner of the door C-1.
+Once the door is reversed, the tab must be moved to the same location. - Locate the door spring shaft on the top right corner of the door C-1.
 The head of the shaft has 4 screw holes, one of which is occupied by a lock screw that maintains door spring tension C-2.
 Remove the half ring shaft cap to expose the remaining vacant screw holes.